 Humans are a relative late-comers to the Antarctic region.
 Exploration of the area likely began in the 1700s.
 Now, the only humans that go there are either tourists, fisheries people or are personnel that are part of National Antarctic Programs.

 The National Antarctic Programs operate a range of facilities in Antarctica in support of scientific research there.
-View the current list of Antarctic facilities here as a PDF file: Antarctic_Facilities_List_27July16.pdf
+Use an interactive GIS-based map of Antarctica to find information on Antarctic facilities: COMNAP Member Antarctic Facilities.

 Find other information on aspects of Antarctica at the following websites: